wuespace/telestion-docs/README.md

 # Telestion Docs

 This repository contains the documentation for the Telestion Project.
-It will, eventually, be available at https://wuespace.github.io/telestion-docs.
+It is available at https://wuespace.github.io/telestion-docs.

 _Please note that this **does not** contain technical references for all Telestion modules.
 For that, please refer to the individual READMEs and other